dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

 * The crossflow valve is used in conjunction with the auxiliary system to provide power to the flaps and landing gear.
 * A brake system shuttle valve automatically moves to allow the hydraulic system with the highest pressure (main or auxiliary) to power the brakes.
 * The accumulator provides at least six emergency brake applications or parking brake pressure for approximately 48 hours.
-* The auxiliary pump operates on 28 volts DC controlled from the L ESS BUS and powered from the left generator bus.
+* The auxiliary pump operates on 28 volts DC controlled from the "L ESS BUS" and powered from the left generator bus.

+### CAS Messages

-* `MAIN HYD QTY LOW` white CAS in flight -- probably we have a leak
+* `MAIN HYD QTY LOW` white CAS
+  * In flight means we probably have a leak
-* `MAIN HYD PRESS`
+* `MAIN HYD PRESS` amber CAS
   * Too high or too low below 1500 or above 3800 psi
-* Spoiler limitation
-  * Below 35,000 ft

 ## Ice and Rain Protection